cardoe/inside-xen/hypervisors.md

 Hypervisors were classified by Gerald J. Popek and Robert P. Goldberg in their 1974 article "Formal Requirements for Virtualizable Third Generation Architectures".
-The two types the hypervisors they identified are:
+The [two types the hypervisors][1] they identified are:

 ### Native or Bare Metal or Type-1